ibm-cloud-docs/vpc/delete-vpc-api.md

 1. Find all subnets in the VPC you want to delete.
 2. Delete each subnet in the VPC, which means:
+    - Delete all VPN gateways in the subnet.
+    - Delete all Load Balancers in the subnet.
     - Delete all network interfaces of the instances in the subnet.
     - Delete the subnet.
 3. Delete all public gateways in the VPC.